-If you are looking for a more in depth tutorial, make sure you visit this detailed example of an email and appointment template design for Outlook (both Windows and macOS)
+If you are looking for a more in-depth tutorial, make sure you visit this detailed example of an email and appointment template design for Outlook (applicable to both Windows and macOS)

-In this section we’ll learn how to quickly define a data entry form that can help you populate a spreadsheet table.
-If your job involves significant data entry job, this tutorial could really help.
-Follow through for the entire procedure for creating a simple form in Excel:
+In this section we’ll learn how to quickly define a data entry form that can help you populate a table in your spreadsheet.
+If your job involves significant data entry job, this tutorial could really help you save significant amount of time.
+Follow through for the entire procedure for creating a simple userform in Excel:

 It’s worth noting that the custom form has some interesting built in capabilities for data entry: